 The Type 1311-A Audio Oscillator, as supplied, is intended for independent bench use.
-However, it may be adapted to rack mounting, either independently or in combination with a similarly sized instrument, such as the General Radio Type 1232-A, -AP Tuned Amplifier and Null Detector.
-This assembly, Type 1240-A, -AP Bridge Oscillator-Detector is convenient for use with audio-frequency bridges and other null-balance devices.
+However, it may be adapted to rack mounting, either independently or in combination with a similarly sized instrument, such as the General Radio Type 1232-A Tuned Amplifier and Null Detector, with which it is commonly associated for use with ac bridges.